MP Estate Planning UK

 FAQ

-What is an asset protection trust, and how can it help in divorce proceedings?
+What is an asset protection trust, and how can it help protect assets from divorce?

-How does the court treat assets held in a trust during divorce?
+How does the Family Court treat assets held in a trust during divorce?

-What are the different types of asset protection trusts available?
+What are the different types of trust available for asset protection?

 How do I choose the right asset protection trust for my needs?